 Puno - La Paz.
 Bidding farewell to our Peruvian tour leader we travel by public bus around the shores of Lake Titicaca and across the border to La Paz in Bolivia, where we spend our final night.

-At an altitude of 3660 metres, La Paz is one of the world’s highest cities.
+At an altitude of 3660 meters, La Paz is one of the world’s highest cities.
 The imposing Mount Illimani looms in the background whilst below lies a valley full of sensational surprises.
 Buildings cling to the sides of the canyon that the city was built in and spill spectacularly downwards.
 Sprawling shanty towns give way to affluent high-rise apartments as the city’s central tree-lined thoroughfare runs through the downtown core.
-Here you’ll find grand government buildings, impressive museums, and vibrant markets, including the Witches’ Market where you can pick up anything from dried frogs to llama foetuses for Aymara rituals.
+Here you’ll find grand government buildings, impressive museums, and vibrant markets, including the Witches’ Market where you can pick up anything from dried frogs to llama fetuses for Aymara rituals.

 On day 14 our tour comes to an end with a transfer to the airport.
 Alternatively opt to extend your stay to explore La Paz and perhaps visit the spectacular Uyuni Salt Flats - we can arrange a private tour for you upon request.